farag2/Sophia-Script-for-Windows/README.md

 - Copy the script code and paste it into [PowerShell ISE](https://docs.microsoft.com/en-us/powershell/scripting/components/ise/windows-powershell-integrated-scripting-environment--ise-).

 ## FAQ
 Read the code you run carefully.
 Some functions are presented as an example only.
 You must be aware of the meaning of the functions in the code. **If you're not sure what the script does, do not run it**.
-Strongly recommended to run the script after fresh installation.
+**Strongly recommended to run the script after fresh installation**.
 Some of functions can be run also on LTSB/LTSC and on older versions of Windows and PowerShell (not recommended to run on the x86 systems).

 ## Screenshots
 - Startmenu